 BONUSES AND COMMISSIONS IN CALIFORNIA

 San Diego and California employees often earn incentive pay based on performance.
 Bonuses and commissions are additional wages that are not part of an employee’s regular hourly wages or salary.
 Bonuses and commissions are earned when the employee or salesperson has met certain criteria, such as sales or other performance or profitability metrics.
 Disputes often arise regarding the bonus or commission agreement, which may be based in an agreement or commission plan or implied based on a prior non-written agreement.
-Commission agreements, in particular, must be in writing and employees should demand that their employers include the specific terms of their commission plan in a written document.
-Additionally, whether a bonus is discretionary (up to the employer) or non-discretionary (based on objective criteria) will affect the law the legal rules that apply.
-Failure to pay incentive pay is a form of unpaid wages and is subject to the same requirements under the law.
+Commission agreements, in particular, must be in writing and employees should request that their employers include the specific terms of their bonus commission plan in a written document.
+Additionally, whether a bonus is discretionary (up to the employer) or non-discretionary (based on objective criteria) will affect the legal rules that apply.
+Failure to pay incentive pay is a form of unpaid wages and is subject to the same requirements under the law as hourly wages.
+If you’ve “earned” the bonus under the terms of the incentive plan, you’re entitled to receive it in a timely fashion under the Labor Code.

 NON-DISCRETIONARY WAGES MUST BE PAID